 Cannabis vs Alcohol: 10 Reasons Why Weed Is Better Than Alcohol

-It can be tempting to compare alcohol use to marijuana use.
+Cannabis vs Alcohol: It can be tempting to compare alcohol use to cannabis use.
 Both are somewhat illicit substances that have gone through periods of prohibition and popularity.
-But surprisingly, though alcohol consumption has been completely normalized by our society, weed is, in almost every way, a safer and better choice.
+But surprisingly, though alcohol consumption has been completely normalized by our society, even though weed is a much safer and healthier choice.
 Here are ten reasons why weed should you choose weed instead of booze.

 Drinking alcohol is seen as completely normal by many people.
 Your first time getting drunk can be a rite of passage as a teenager, and many adults enjoy alcohol daily with dinner.
 It can be easy to forget that alcohol consumption can be fatal.
 It is very possible to drink until you have alcohol poisoning, and there are a number of long-term health consequences (like liver issues).
 This, coupled with increased aggression and accident rates makes alcohol a deadly drug at times.